 Comparative Literature (Literary Studies)

-In the one-year Master's Comparative Literature, you focus on analysing literary and cultural objects within an interdisciplinary, theoretical framework.
-Grounded in literature and literary theory, the programme trains you to analyse cultural phenomena (both Western and non-Western) within an interdisciplinary and globalised context.
+Grounded in literature and literary theory, the one-year Master's Comparative Literature trains you to analyse cultural phenomena (both Western and non-Western) within an interdisciplinary theoretical framework and a globalised context.

 Comparative Literature in the broadest sense